 Aphasia & Rehabilitation Outcomes Lab

-At the Aphasia & Rehabilitation Outcomes (ARO) Lab, we work with people with aphasia – a language impairment that sometimes follows stroke – to better understand language processes and ways to improve aphasia treatment outcomes.
+At the Aphasia & Rehabilitation Outcomes (ARO) Lab, we work with people with aphasia – a language impairment that sometimes follows stroke – to better understand ways to improve aphasia treatment outcomes.

 - psychological factors – like stress, depression, and resilience

 - cognitive factors – like memory and attention

 Dr. Rebecca Hunting Pompon, the director and principal investigator of the UD ARO Lab, has a background in adult mental health, counseling, and aphasia rehabilitation.
 She trains and advises clinicians across the allied health professions on interpersonal communication and counseling skills in a variety of clinical contexts.
 For more information, contact firstname.lastname@example.org or visit CliniciansKit.com

 We are located at 100 Discovery Blvd, Newark, DE, 19713 at the University of Delaware STAR Tower on the 6th floor.
 Our core competencies include psychosocial factors in rehabilitation and health outcomes.
 We conduct research with a large community of like-minded clinicians and clinical researchers from UD’s Speech-Language-Hearing Clinic, UD’s Communication Sciences & Disorders Department, UD’s College of Health Sciences, and Dr. Matthew Cohen’s Measure What Matters Lab.